 - Leverage auto-instrumentation as much as possible.
 Use agents for your programming language that can generate trace data themselves or via software frameworks, libraries and middleware you use.

 - Once out-of-the-box capabilities are fully used, map the gaps in your instrumentation data and observability, and augment with manual instrumentation as needed.
 Make it a gradual step, starting with the most prominent gaps you’ve mapped.
 Oftentimes it’s useful to start with the client-facing services and endpoints, and later add more backend services.

 - Verify the release and maturity level of each component you use, whether the collector, client library, protocol or others, as each component has its own release lifecycle.

-Note: If your instrumentation is still based on OpenTracing, note that OpenTracing is being deprecated, and it is advised to migrate to OpenTelemetry.
+Note: If your instrumentation is still based on OpenTracing or OpenCensus, note that they are deprecated, and you should migrate to OpenTelemetry.